Poor Protein Digestion: Causes, Symptoms & Support

 - Bitters (also called “Swedish Bitters” or “Digestive Bitters”)

 - Consume before one, or every meal, as needed.
 Can mix with lemon juice or water.
 Starting dose 1-2 teaspoons.

 - Choose brand that says “with the mother” like Bragg.

 - Follow instructions on the bottle.

-- Taking HCL or digestive enzymes is not recommended if you have an ulcer.
+- Don’t take HCL or digestive enzymes if you have an ulcer.

-- Do not break HCL capsules to consume, as they can irritate tissues, gums, and teeth.
+- Do not break HCL capsules to consume.
+They can irritate tissues, gums, and teeth.

 - Always check with your medical provider if you have concerns.